nolanlawson/dotjs-2016/readme.md

 to bring those much-desired features from other platforms that you developers are clamoring for, as we've done with Flash and Silverlight, and as we're now doing with native mobile platforms.

-And you can – and should! – use these awesome new features.
-All we ask in return is that you help make sure the web doesn't work for just one browser or just one vendor.

-Even as the web becomes more "appy," let's make sure the web remains open, and pluralistic, and that it works for everyone regardless of their device or browser.
+But please keep in mind what makes the web worth fighting for in the first place.
+We'll give you these awesome features, we'll make the web increasingly "appy," and all we ask is that you help us ensure that the web remains <strong>open</strong>, and <strong>pluralistic</strong>, and that the web really works for everyone.
 Thank you.

 ---